getnelson/nelson/docs/src/hugo/content/documentation/api.md

   Lint Template
 </h3>

 The service can verify if a supplied Consul template will render or not in the container.
 A template is uploaded with the name of its unit and a set of resources.
-The template is rendered with a vault token appropriate to the unit and resources, along with all the `NELSON_` environment variables.
+The template is rendered with a Vault token appropriate to the unit and resources, along with all the `NELSON_` environment variables.
 If the template renders successfully, a successful status is returned.
 If the template can't be rendered, the errors are displayed so the developer can fix them before deploying the unit.

 ```
 POST /v1/validate-template